sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/business-service-monitoring.md

 You can also use [sensuctl][5] to create and manage service components and rule templates via the APIs from the command line.

-## Sampling and polling approaches

-Sampling and polling are two general approaches to selecting events in service components, calculating aggregate data, and evaluating monitoring rules.

-### Sampling

-In the sampling approach to BSM, the Sensu Go backend evaluates events against the event selectors for each configured service component as the backend processes the events.
-When an event matches a service component’s selectors, the backend samples the event data (including entity name, check name, check output, and check status) and stores this data as part of the service component.
-After storing the sampled data, the Sensu backend updates and stores aggregate data for the service component, including the total number of selected events, unique entities, unique checks, and a total count of each check status/severity (ok, warning, critical, or unknown).

-If the selected event indicates a state change, the backend evaluates the service component’s monitoring rules for the newly updated aggregate data.
-If a monitoring rule creates an event, the event uses the service component’s handlers and business service entity.

-Events produced by monitoring rule evaluation are processed like any other &mdash; they are passed to eventd or pipelined.

-#### Sampling example

-...

-### Polling

-In the polling approach to BSM, service components include a configured monitoring rule evaluation schedule based on either a set interval (in seconds) or cron string.
-According to the schedule, the Sensu backend periodically (e.g. every 30 seconds) selects Sensu events using component event selectors and calculates and stores a set of counters for the events.
-The calculated aggregate data includes the total number of selected events, unique entities, unique checks, and a total count of each check status/severity (ok, warning, critical, or unknown).

-The Sensu backend evaluates each service component monitoring rule against the aggregate data.
-Events produced by monitoring rule evaluation are processed like any other &mdash; they are passed to eventd or pipelined.

-#### Polling example

-...

 [1]: ../service-components/